Describe, Explain, Plan and Select: Interactive Planning with Large Language Models Enables Open-World Multi-Task Agents: Related Works

 \section{Related Works}

-\paragraph{Task planning with LLMs} There have been some methods leveraging the large language model to generate action plans for high-level tasks in embodied environments~\cite{socraticmodels,reporter}. \citet{huang2022language} decompose natural language commands into sequences of executable actions by text completion and semantic translation, while SayCan generates feasible plans for robots by jointly decoding an LLM weighted by skill affordances from value functions \cite{saycan}.
+\paragraph{Task planning with LLMs} There have been some methods leveraging the large language model to generate action plans for high-level tasks in embodied environments~\cite{socraticmodels,reporter,jxma4}. \cite{huang2022language} decompose natural language commands into sequences of executable actions by text completion and semantic translation, while SayCan generates feasible plans for robots by jointly decoding an LLM weighted by skill affordances from value functions \cite{saycan}.
 For better executing the plan in embodied environments, some methods use an object detector describing the initial environment into the language prompt to produce environment-suitable plans and adopt success detectors to check that each step is executed successfully~\cite{innermonologue,codeaspolicies}. \cite{progprompt} and \cite{codeaspolicies} use the pythonic-style prompt to produce more executable plans.
 However, all of the above methods assume that the initial plan from the LLM is correct.
 When there are bugs in the initial plan, it's difficult for the agent to finish the task successfully.

-\textbf{Interactive Planning with LLMs}: Inner Monologue~\cite{innermonologue} pilots the front of interactive planning with LLMs, which introduces the feedback (including success detection and scene description) to the planner.
+\paragraph{Interactive Planning with LLMs} Inner Monologue~\cite{innermonologue} pilots the front of interactive planning with LLMs, which introduces the feedback (including success detection and scene description) to the planner.
 However, we found it could still suffer from accumulative planning error, especially in long-horizon open-world tasks.
 Rather, our ``\textit{Describe, Explain, Plan and Select}'' (DEPS) method can produce more reliable plans by leveraging chain-of-thought thinking and explanation to locate the errors in previous plans.
 Moreover, we also propose a goal Selector to further improve the efficiency of the plan, thereby yielding much better performances.
 Readers are encouraged to refer to the comparative results in Section~\ref{sec:results} between DEPS and these prior arts.
+There are also some concurrent works on planning with LLMs~\cite{reflexion,mai2023llm,text2motion,generativeagents,proagent}.